-Reliability refers to the consistency of measurement
+Reliability refers to the consistency of measurement.

-- 1) Reliability refers to the results obtained with an assessment instrument and not to the instrument itself. - 2) An estimate of reliability always refers to particular type of consistency (stability, equivalence, internal consistency) - 3) Reliability is necessary but not sufficient condition for validity. - 4) Reliability is primarily statistical (range +1 and -1).
+- Reliability refers to the results obtained with an assessment instrument and not to the instrument itself. - An estimate of reliability always refers to particular type of consistency (stability, equivalence, internal consistency) - Reliability is necessary but not sufficient condition for validity.

+mcq • Reliability is primarily statistical (range +1 and -1).

-Topic 44: Method of estimating reliability
+O Topic- 044: Method of Estimating Reliability